 - 12.1.
-Teacher salaries are agreed on by the principal (under advisement of the CFO) and teacher at their initial interview, and confirmed with a signed employment contract. - 12.2.
+Teacher salaries are agreed on by the principal and teacher at their initial interview, and confirmed with a signed employment contract. - 12.2.
 Teachers may supplement their incomes by charging pupils for extra-curricular activities e.g. sports coaching or craft lessons.
-Pupil participation in these extra-curricular activities is completely voluntary. - 12.3.
-Annual increases and bonuses are not guaranteed and are given at the sole discretion of the principal and CFO. - 12.4.
-The principal and CFO consider the following when making annual salary adjustments: - 12.4.1.
+Pupil participation in these extra-curricular activities is completely voluntary.

+- 12.3.
+Annual increases and bonuses are not guaranteed and are given at the sole discretion of the principal. - 12.4.
+The principal considers the following when making annual salary adjustments: - 12.4.1.
 The number of years the staff member has been working at the school. - 12.4.2.
 The work ethic and overall performance of the staff member during the preceding school year.